 Revenue is an important metric in calculating your ROAS.
 This implies that if you improve the revenue generated from your Google Ads, you can increase your ROAS.
 So how does it work?

 One way to increase your revenue is by optimizing your landing pages.
 If your ads receive lots of traffic without converting, then something is wrong with them.
 You can fix this by aligning your ads with your landing page.
-Ensure they use the same language on your ads and the landing page.
-Use a strong CTA to make it convert.
-Here are two posts on landing page optimization that will help you — A step-by-step guide to increase your landing page conversion rate and The Anatomy of a landing page that converts.
+Ensure they use the same language on your ads and the landing page, and be sure to use a strong CTA for conversions.
+Learn more about Google Ads’ best practices.

 Facebook Ads ROAS

 Facebook has one of the best ad platforms online.
-Facebook and its ads account for 80.4% of U.S social referral share to eCommerce and retail sites.
-This implies that for every four customers, one clicks on the ad.
-This is why 70% of marketers use Facebook to run social media ads.
+Facebook and its ads account for 80.4% of U.S. social referral share to eCommerce and retail sites.
+This implies that for every four customers, one click on the ad.
+This is why 3 million businesses use Facebook to run social media ads.

-It will also interest you to know that there are over 6m active advertisers are on Facebook.
-This is because of the potentials for brands to reach approximately 2.14 billion users on Facebook with the ad system.
+It will also interest you to know that there are over 7m active advertisers on Facebook.
+This is because of the potential for brands to reach approximately 2.14 billion users on Facebook with the ad system.

 What is ROAS in Facebook Ads?